 Here is what we do at our clinic to make you and your pet more comfortable:

-3. Music – similar to colors, studies have shown that certain types of classical music is more calming to animals so that is what we play in our exam rooms and treatment areas.
+Similar to colors, studies have shown that certain types of classical music are more calming to animals so that is what we play in our exam rooms and treatment areas.
 We use the music from Through A Dog’s Ear and Through A Cat’s Ear – click here to visit their website.

-5. Cat friendly – some cats like dogs but most find them scary.
+Some cats like dogs but most find them scary.
 We have dedicated Exam Room 3 to be “cat only” so there are no doggie smells in there to upset our feline patients.
-We also have divided up our waiting area so there is a cat only waiting area and two separate dog waiting areas so our more nervous patients can feel more comfortable while they wait to go into the exam rooms.
+We also have divided up our waiting area so there is a cat-only waiting area and two separate dog waiting areas so our more nervous patients can feel more comfortable while they wait to go into the exam rooms.

-6. Providing positive rewards/distractions – we will have a variety of food rewards and toys at the hospital but every pet has their own preferences.
+We will have a variety of food rewards and toys at the hospital but every pet has its own preferences.
 You can help reduce the stress of a vet visit on your pet by making sure they are hungry when they come in (increases the value of food rewards) and letting us know any specific treats, toys, or other rewards (some pets really enjoy being groomed for example) that are preferred.
 Please let us know on your new client form what your pet likes and any food allergies or sensitivities they have prior to their visit.
 Always feel free to bring preferred rewards with you to appointments.

-7. Personalized care – every pet is different.
-Some become aggressive towards hospital staff, or even towards their owners, due the the level of fear they have at being in a strange place.
+Every pet is different.
+Some become aggressive towards hospital staff, or even towards their owners, due to the level of fear they have at being in a strange place.
 These pets may need oral medication at home prior to their visit to help reduce anxiety, or even sedation at the hospital to allow necessary procedures to be performed without worsening their level of fear, stress, and anxiety.
 Most pets are able to get through their exams and receive needed care such as vaccines and routine blood draws but it is still a negative experience for them.
 Many pets show increasing anxiety over the years as they associate the sights, sounds, and smells of a veterinary hospital with painful or unpleasant experiences.
-Our goal is to recondition your pet to associate their experience with positive rewards during their visit.